harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/create-environments.md

 Currently, this is only being supported for Environments that are stored in Harness (i.e INLINE entities).
 :::

-You can clone environment across scopes i.e from one project to another, project to organization, account to project etc.
+You can clone environment across scopes (i.e from one project to another, project to organization, account to project etc.).

-Select **More Options** (&vellip;).
+Select **More Options**.
 Select **Clone**
 ![](./static/clone_option_env_inline.png)